pfista/pfista-old.github.io/_drafts/social-referral-hacking.md

 first place in line is `foo@bar.com`, then you can sign up `foo+baz@bar.com` through `foo@bar.com`'s referral code, and both addresses will be considered unique and valid.
-This means that when referring myself, I don't have to have hundreds of fake email accounts set up.
+This means that when referring myself, I don't have to have hundreds of fake email accounts set up if email verification is required.

 With that in mind, all that's left to do is find the endpoint for the signup page and write a script that makes a bunch of POST requests with uniquely